List of United States Navy oilers: Maumee class

 The Maumee-class were four 7184/32,950 ton T5-S-12a transport oilers that were in service from the mid-1950s through the mid-1980s.
-These were the first tankers built specifically for the Military Sea Transport Service.
+These were the first tankers built specifically for the MSTS (later the Military Sealift Command).
 The ships were not designed for underway replenishment (refueling ships at sea), but rather, they were made to carry bulk quantities of petroleum products, such as fuel oil, diesel fuel, and aviation fuel, to American and allied military forces overseas.

-At some time after the loss of USNS Potomac T-AO-150 in 1961, the three survivors were reclassified as Transport Oilers (AOT).
+At some time after the loss of USNS Potomac, the three survivors were reclassified as Transport Oilers (AOT).